 - Azure AD Domain Services retrieves the private key for the tenant's instance from Azure Key vault.

 - For each encrypted set of data (representing a single user's password change), Azure AD Domain Services then performs the following steps:

 - Uses its private key to decrypt the AES symmetric key.

 - Uses the AES symmetric key with the initialization vector to decrypt the encrypted data structure that contains the password hashes.

 - Writes the Kerberos password hashes it receives to the Azure AD Domain Services domain controller.
 The hashes are saved into the user object's supplementalCredentials attribute that is encrypted to the Azure AD Domain Services domain controller's public key.

 - Azure AD Domain Services writes the NTLM password hash it received to the Azure AD Domain Services domain controller.
 The hash is saved into the user object's unicodePwd attribute that is encrypted to the Azure AD Domain Services domain controller's public key.

 Enable password hash synchronization

-If you are migrating from AD FS (or other federation technologies) to Password Hash Synchronization, we highly recommend that you follow our detailed deployment guide published here.
+If you are migrating from AD FS (or other federation technologies) to Password Hash Synchronization, view Resources for migrating applications to Azure AD.